codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This script displays the content of the /etc/passwd file.
 3. What about 2?
 # This script displays the content of /etc/passwd and /etc/hosts.
+4. Last lines of a file
+# This script displays the last 10 lines of /etc/passwd